BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

       caption: The home screen shows the same message.
 It will be skipped, if the user taps on the push notification.
     - file: prevent-unlock/path-refresh-path-overview-before
       alt:
+      caption: The recovery path overview screen shows a countdown of when the recovery path will be unlocked, along with the option for a simple reset or advanced options.
+    - file: prevent-unlock/path-refresh-path-details-before
+      alt:
-      caption: The key set overview screen shows a list of all UTXOs, including a countdown of when the recovery path will be unlocked.
+      caption: The advanced options screen shows a list of all UTXOs and a countdown of when the recovery path activates for each of them.
     - file: prevent-unlock/path-refresh-transaction-review
       alt:
       caption: The transaction review screen tells the user that an internal transaction is required to refresh the key set and provides the corresponding details.